Concrete Compass: Low carbon concrete

 Navigating to useful resources and guidance

-- Specifying Sustainable Concrete - This key publication is intended to assist designers in optimising the sustainable credentials of concrete through specification.
+- Specifying Sustainable Concrete - This publication assists designers in optimising the sustainable credentials of concrete through specification.
 The guide focuses on concrete, its constituent materials and how the variation of specification can influence embodied carbon; the performance of fresh and hardened concrete (e.g. strength gain, durability); the use of recycled/secondary materials as well as information on responsible sourcing and assessment methods.

 - Whole-life Carbon and Buildings - Concrete frame construction provides a durable structure, which is a fundamental aspect of whole-life performance.
 But less understood is its compelling whole-life CO2 performance, resulting from several attributes largely unique to concrete buildings.
 These are the focus of this guide, which sets out the ways in which these attributes can be used to minimise CO2 emissions.